 6. read something inspirational

 I love sitting down with a good book and being transported to a new setting or perspective.
-If you’re a regular at Dear Handmade Life, you know about our monthly book club where we profile DIY, business and inspirational titles.
+Here’s our curated list of 10 must-read books for creatives.
 Lately, I don’t have the time or patience for fiction but I always love a good short story and the Best American Short Stories collections are well-curated.
-For businessey books check out our book club.

 7. get a pep talk